apache/iceberg/format/spec.md

 A **`variant`** is a value that stores semi-structured data.
 The structure and data types in a variant are not necessarily consistent across rows in a table or data file.
 The variant type and binary encoding are defined in the [Parquet project](https://github.com/apache/parquet-format/blob/4f208158dba80ff4bff4afaa4441d7270103dff6/VariantEncoding.md).
 Support for Variant is added in Iceberg v3.

-Variants are similar to JSON with a wider set of primitive values including date, timestamp, timestamptz, binary and floating points.
+Variants are similar to JSON with a wider set of primitive values including date, timestamp, timestamptz, binary, and decimals.

 Variant values may contain nested types:
 1. An array is an ordered collection of variant values.